Archives for: December 2009

 December 18th, 2009

 The farmer's bathtub finally froze over.
-The glaze didn't seem particularly novel, so I picked up a rock and broke through, and put a chunk between two crossed polaroid sheets and shot a picture.
-The colors arise from the birefringent nature of ic… more »
+The surface had an interesting freezing pattern, but I've photographed similar ones many times before.
+So I picked up a rock, broke the surface, put a chunk between two crossed polaroid sheets and shot a picture.… more »

 First Frost